cloudmesh-community/fa18-523-60/project-report/report.md

           {$sort:{avg_amt_pled: -1}}
           ])
 ```

-From the results we can conclude that the best category when looking
+From the results we can conclude that the best category is again
-at the average metrics is *Design*.
+*Design*, which is in line with the results from the previous
+query.

 ![Average Metrics by Category](images/q10.JPG){#fig:avgmetrbycat}